wacncontent/CustomizeTool/output/articles/service-bus/service-bus-dotnet-hybrid-app-using-service-bus-relay.md

 ## Make your application ready to deploy to Azure

 You can deploy your application to an Azure cloud service or to an Azure website.
 To learn more about the difference between websites and cloud services, see [Azure Execution Models][executionmodels].
-To learn how to deploy the application to an Azure website, see [Deploying an ASP.NET Web Application to an Azure Website](http://azure.microsoft.com/develop/net/tutorials/get-started/).
+To learn how to deploy the application to an Azure website, see [Deploying an ASP.NET Web Application to an Azure Website](/develop/net/tutorials/get-started/).
 This section contains detailed steps for deploying the application to an Azure cloud service.

 To deploy your application to a cloud service, you'll add a cloud service project deployment project to the solution.
 The deployment project contains configuration information that is needed to properly run your application in the cloud.

-1. To make your application deployable to the cloud, right-click the **ProductsPortal** project in Solution Explorer and click **Convert**, then click **Convert to Microsoft Azure Cloud Service Project**.
+1. To make your application deployable to the cloud, right-click the **ProductsPortal** project in Solution Explorer and click **Convert**, then click **Convert to Windows Azure Cloud Service Project**.

     ![][22]